 These two words are actually quite different in their meanings and in the subject who commits the act itself.
 Yet despite their differences, they are regularly confused with one another.
 This is understandable, however.
 These words aren’t used too much in everyday conversation, and they are somewhat similar in their sound and function.
-They are both four letters, they both start with an “I,” and they both are verbs.
+They are both five letters, they both start with an “I,” and they both are verbs.

 So in today’s post I want to compare imply vs. infer, show you how they are different through examples, and give you a few ways to easily keep track of them for the future.
 After reading this post, you won’t ever confuse the two again.